WilsonLe/website/public/notes/chapter-3-4.md

 ## Data Structure

 OS likely will keep some kind of process list for all processes that are ready, currently running, and blocked.
 The **register context** will hold the contents of its registers.
 When a process is stopped, its registers will be saved to this memory location, which can be restored and resume running the process.
 This technique is called **context switch**.

+**Process lists**: consists of a bunch of control blocks. **Control blocks** manages all process states.
+Abstractly we use a list, but specific implementation depends on scheduler policy.